backdrop-contrib/slick/README.txt

 slick per slide.
 The child slicks are basically regular slide overlays like a single video over the large background image, only with nested slicks it can be many videos displayed as a slideshow as well.
-Use Views to build one.
+Use Slick Paragraphs or Views to build one.
-Supported multi-value fields for nested slicks: Image, Text, Media entity.
+Supported multi-value fields for nested slicks: Image, Text, VEF, Media entity.

 SKINS